Knowing how to charge your vape pen is the best way to keep vaping for far longer than you normally should.

 Another common mistake is that when in a bind, you need to charge your pen with whatever you have.
 Now, it's not the worst thing in the world to use a charger that wasn't specific for your vape pen, but if you use it as the primary port, then your battery will absolutely lose its charge over time.

 Different charging ports have different voltage levels.
-One of the biggest reasons why people don't have longevity for their vape pen is that they use the wrong ones.
+One of the biggest reasons why people don't have longevity for their vape pens is that they use the wrong ones.

-There are other charging ports that will absolutely destroy your 5/10 vape battery as well.
+Other charging ports will destroy your 5/10 vape battery as well.

 "Super" or "Fast Chargers".
 We've seen them all over the place.
 You know the ones that I'm talking about.
-They're white (typically Samsung) and can charge your phone lightning fast.
+They're white (typically Samsung) and can charge your phone lightning-fast.
 Unfortunately, those devices were designed to go along with those charging docks.
 Your pen battery is far smaller than your smartphone battery.
 If you constantly use a "Lightning" charger, you will start to notice that, while your pen is charging very quickly, it won't stay charged for nearly as long as if you had used the original charger.
+Rechargeable vapes are a tricky device to maintain.

 Last but not least, charging in your car or truck.
 We put this as the last option because many car chargers run at 5 volts - which is typically where you want your charger to be.
 The reason why we tell you to avoid this is not necessarily due to the voltage output of your vehicle, but the interior conditions.
 If you live in a place that gets really hot in the summer, it's best not to leave your pen inside.
 Those conditions can absolutely create an overheating issue with your battery.
 On top of that, if you have a cartridge with anything in it, the consistency can loosen, thus leading to leaking issues that can cause connection issues.